thedigitalchief/responsive-portfolio/README.md

 <div align="left"> <h1> License </h1>
   <p>I. Copyright (©) 2022.
 Dylan Hoang Nguyen, thedigitalchief, and subsidaries.
 All rights reserved.
   <p>II.
 BSD-3-Clause License</p>
-  <p>III.
-This is not open source nor free to use.
-May not be reproduce, distribute, or used with derivative works from your work.
 </div>